hoan110102/UK-Roads-Accidents-Analysis/README.md

 - **LinkedIn:** https://www.linkedin.com/in/hoannn1101/

 # Introduction
-This Project contains queries and results for analyzing UK Roads Accidents.
-The goal of this project is to analyze road accident data and ncover significant patterns and valuable insights regarding casualties.
+This is a Project for analyzing UK Roads Accidents.
+The goal of this project is to analyze road accident data and cover significant patterns and valuable insights regarding casualties.
 So that the project seeks to provide essential information shaping policies and making informed decisions to contribute to the reduction of casualties resulting from accidents.
 The results are presented in a report with information visualized with images and charts.
 Based on this report, clear and well-founded decisions can be made, minimizing unwanted accident situations and casualties.

 # Link this Visualization:
 https://public.tableau.com/views/StoryaboutUKRoadAccidents/Mystory?:language=en-US&:display_count=n&:origin=viz_share_link